WeVidyaNow/news/about/index.md

 Due to the lack of interest in Battlefield 4 among the regular members, the generals were no longer maintained and continued.
 This allowed a group to manifest and take over the Battlefield generals with the release of Battlefield 4.

 Most recently the Mumble information was requested to be removed from the generals altogether.
 The primary reason behind this was due to the lack of new members and poor attitude amongst some of the new members.
-It was decided amongst the proprietors of the group to simply remove the information.
+It was decided by the proprietors of the group to simply remove the information.

 # "You don't own your own server"